JonnyBeoulve/Cryptocurrency-Checker/README.md

 This is an in-development React Redux app that will display trending cryptocurrencies and provide pricing information.
+Users will be able to register and login to follow and track cryptocurrencies of their choice.